pain64/true-sql/documentation.md

 ```

 ## 100% sql-injection safety guarantee
-1. All queries text are static.
+1. In case of unfold feature, TrueSql only add parameters nests to query text.
+In other cases query text stay static.
 2. All parameters passes as PreparedStatement parameters.

 For these reasons, sql-injection can't happen.